Fraud Blocker

 • Passage of the IC&RC Alcohol and Drug Counselor Exam

 You can pursue CADC I, II, or III levels depending on your career goals and educational background.
-Supervision must align with CCAPP guidelines.
+Supervision must align with CCAPP guidelines, and your supervising counselor must hold an appropriate credential.
+For a detailed breakdown of each CADC level and how to choose the right path, InterCoast’s Ultimate Guide to CADC Certification is an excellent resource.

 RADT vs. CADC: Key Differences